 - Caching tools and professional CDN style setups as a complete web hosting platform.

-Local Development Tools
+2. Local Development Tools

 Local for WP is a great development tool.
 It creates an almost perfect local hosting environment.

-Smart WordPress Updates
+3. Smart WordPress Updates

 WP Engine offers an automated update system that’s a lot easier than most hosts.
-With most WordPress hosts, you have to be constantly checking your WordPress site for updates and then figuring out how to update it without breaking the site.
+For example, with most WordPress hosts, you have to always check your WordPress site for updates.
+Then figure out how to update it without breaking the site.

 WP Engine’s smart plugin manager has a unique feature wherein it updates plugins with AI and auto-rollbacks if there is an error.